-Ullambana 2020 - The Great Compassion & Liberation Prayer Festival Benefitting Both the Living & the Dead
+Ullambana 2021 - The Great Compassion & Liberation Prayer Festival Benefitting Both the Living & the Departed

 Here in Thekchen Choling, we continue to observe this Festival during the 7th Lunar Month with Extensive Offerings, Sutra Recitations & Food Charity rituals.
 Below are some of the highlights of Thekchen Choling’s Ullambana program!

-Invocation of all Buddhas & Bodhisattvas: Recitation of “88 Buddhas & Amitabha Sutra” (Chi)
+Invocation of all Buddhas & Bodhisattvas: Recitation of “88 Buddhas Repentance & Amitabha Sutra” (Chi)

 Repentance Sutra (Chi)

 Offering to Ancestors

 Buddha Joyful Day